-Lawyers for the government go on to take issue with the two key requests that Hild has made regarding his conviction: either that he be acquitted from his conviction in a bond fraud scheme, or that he receive a new trial.
+Lawyers for the government go on to take issue with the two key requests that Hild has made regarding the trial’s verdict: either that he be acquitted from the guilty verdict reached by the original trial, or that he receive a new trial.
 The government contends that based on the facts presented in the actual April trial as well as through the sworn affidavits of Hild’s prior attorneys, neither of the requests should be met.

 “Hild’s weight-of-the-evidence arguments fail substantially for the reasons that his motion for judgment of acquittal fails,” the government concludes.
 “Put simply, the evidence was sufficient for the jury to find Hild guilty.
 There is no basis for whatever for any concern, let alone a ‘real’ concern ‘that an innocent person may have been convicted.’ […] Hild’s motion for a new trial should be denied.”

 The filing is currently awaiting a response by Judge Abrams.

 Hild was arrested by the Federal Bureau of Investigation (FBI) in 2019 for his alleged connection to a bond fraud scheme involving his reverse mortgage company, Live Well Financial, which had abruptly closed earlier that year.
 After enlisting New York-area attorneys initially, Hild dismissed them in favor of Mr. Dusing.
 After the trial was initially delayed due to the COVID-19 coronavirus pandemic, it commenced on April 13, and the jury handed in its verdict on April 30 after four hours of deliberations.
 Shortly after the verdict was reached, Hild enlisted his new representation and successfully delayed his sentencing from mid-August to early September.